Ken Annakin: Producer

 Annakin was hired by Darryl F. Zanuck to direct the British and (uncredited) French and American interior segments in The Longest Day (1962), which was nominated for an Academy Award for Best Picture, eventually losing out to Lawrence of Arabia.

 Annakin then made The Informers (1963) with Nigel Patrick for Rank.

 June 16, 1965, saw the release of Those Magnificent Men in Their Flying Machines.
 At the time it was Annakin's most ambitious project, and Zanuck, the head of the 20th Century-Fox Studio, endorsed the British period comedy film.
 In this project, Annakin co-wrote, produced and directed an international ensemble cast, including Stuart Whitman, Sarah Miles, Robert Morley, Terry-Thomas, James Fox, Red Skelton, Benny Hill, Jean-Pierre Cassel, Gert Fröbe and Alberto Sordi.
 The story, revolving around the craze of early aviation c.
-1910, is about a pompous newspaper magnate (Morley) who is convinced, by his daughter (Miles) and fiancée (Fox), to organize an air race from London to Paris.
+1910, is about a pompous newspaper magnate (Morley) who is convinced, by his daughter (Miles) and fiancé (Fox), to organize an air race from London to Paris.
 A large sum of money is offered to the winner, and a variety of characters are drawn to participate.
 The film received favourable reviews, in which it was described as funny, colourful and clever, and was said to have captured the early enthusiasm for aviation.
 It was treated as a major production, one of only three full-length 70 mm Todd-AO Fox releases in 1965, with an intermission and musical interlude part of the original screenings.
 Because of the Todd-AO process, the film was an exclusive roadshow feature, initially shown in deluxe Cinerama venues, where customers needed reserved seats purchased ahead of time.
 The film grossed $31,111,111 theatrically.
 Audience reaction both in first release and even today, is nearly universal in assessing the film as one of the "classic" aviation films.
 For its writing, Annakin and Jack Davies received an Academy Award nomination.

 Annakin directed the big-scale war film Battle of the Bulge the same year for producer Philip Yordan and Cinerama.
 He also started writing a follow-up to Flying Machine called Monte Carlo or Bust.

 Annakin planned to make epics about the Spanish Armada, Cortez and the Indian Mutiny, and a film about Martians.
 None of these were made.
 Instead, he made The Long Duel (1967) in India for Rank with Yul Brynner, then The Biggest Bundle of Them All (1968) for MGM in Italy.

 This was followed by Monte Carlo or Bust (1969) for Paramount Pictures, which Annakin produced and directed from his own script and story.
 It was an attempt to replicate the success of Those Magnificent Men, but was not as well received.

 Annakin continued to travel widely with his films: The Call of the Wild (1972) was shot in Finland, with Charlton Heston; Paper Tiger (1975), with David Niven in Malaysia.